-During the summer, nothing was more delicious than a sandwich spread with aubergine dip, that’s why I’m showing you now how to make the grilled eggplant dip recipe, how we cooked it in Transylvania.
+During the summer, nothing was more delicious than a sandwich spread with aubergine dip; that’s why I’m showing you how to make the grilled eggplant dip recipe and how we cooked it in Transylvania.

-I really like eggplant recipes, that’s why I make them very often and I recommend you to try them too, like the best-breaded eggplant recipe or the best eggplant casserole recipe.
-But most often I make this recipe that I present to you today.
+I like eggplant recipes, so I make them very often, and I recommend you try them too, like the best-breaded eggplant recipe or the best eggplant casserole recipe.
+But I often make this recipe that I present to you today.

-With a simple search on the internet, you will find countless versions of this dish, from the oriental version (baba ganoush) to the Mediterranean or Greek (melitzanosalata), but this recipe is an adaptation of a Romanian recipe with small modifications.
+With a simple search on the internet, you will find countless versions of the eggplant dip, from the oriental version (baba ganoush) to the Mediterranean or Greek (melitzanosalata).
+Still, this recipe adapts a Romanian recipe with small modifications.

-Because the eggplants were medium-size, I will use four pieces of ripe eggplant, at around 1.5 kg, enough for four generous servings.
+Because the eggplants were medium-sized, I will use four pieces of ripe eggplant, at around 1.5 kg, enough for four generous servings.

-For this amount of eggplant, I will use a larger onion and I will need two tablespoons of good quality mayonnaise.
+For this amount of eggplant, I will use a larger onion and two tablespoons of good-quality mayonnaise.

-Otherwise, sea salt, freshly ground pepper and sunflower oil, being that in Transylvania it is most often cooked with this type of oil.
+Otherwise, sea salt, freshly ground pepper and sunflower oil being that in Transylvania, is most often cooked with this type of oil.

 How to Make the Grilled Eggplant Dip Recipe?

 It is a very simple recipe and is made in a fairly short time.
-For the beginning, we need to fry the eggplants, and for this, I recommend you fry them over an open flame or grill.
-In this way, you will get an eggplant dip with a sublime smoke aroma.
+In the beginning, we need to fry the eggplants, and for this, I recommend you fry them over an open flame or grill.
+This way, you will get an eggplant dip with a sublime smoke aroma.

-I usually simply fry them on the stove burner, but when my time allows and I don’t want to fill my kitchen with the smell of fried eggplant, I use the grill in the yard for this.
+I usually fry them on the stove burner, but when my time allows, and I don’t want to fill my kitchen with fried eggplant, I use the grill in the yard for this.

-We fry the eggplants on all sides, turning them from time to time until the skin becomes burnt and the eggplants are soft to the touch.
+We fry the eggplants on all sides, turning them occasionally until the skin becomes burnt and the eggplants are soft to the touch.

-After they were fried, I set them aside to cool a little so I could peel them.
-Thus, I placed the soft and baked inside of the eggplants in a sieve and let it drain for about 5-10 minutes, which is a little bitter.
+After fried, I set them aside to cool a little to peel them.
+Thus, I placed the soft and baked eggplants in a sieve and let them drain for 5-10 minutes, a little bit bitter.